james222328/FACt---File-Assist-Chatbot/README.md

 - Generate text embeddings and store them in a FAISS vector store for similarity searches.
 - Use AI-powered conversational features to answer questions based on uploaded documents or scraped web content.
 - Interact with web-scraped content and AI-generated prompts.

-The FACT file in this repository is a copy of the python notebook of this Project.

 ## Features
 1. **File Processing**: